-Each sample included into the OpenCV-2.4.2-android-sdk.zip is a regular Android project that already references OpenCV library.
-Follow the steps below to import OpenCV and samples into the workspace:
+Each sample included into OpenCV-2.4.0-android-bin.tar.bz2 is a regular Android project that already references OpenCV library.
+Follow next steps to import OpenCV and samples into workspace:

 • Right click on the Package Explorer window and choose Import... option from the context menu: